 We encourage you to practice sharing your presentation or walking your audience through your poster several times before the day of the symposium.
 Practice is the best way to feel prepared!

-• If you are sharing a 5-minute presentation, 10-minute presentation, film/performance, or artist talk, be sure to time a few run-throughs of your presentation.
+- If you are sharing a 5-minute presentation, 10-minute presentation, or film/performance, be sure to time a few run-throughs of your presentation.
 Moderators will be tasked with keeping presenters to time, so making sure that your presentation falls within the allotted time can help you avoid having your presentation cut short on the day of the event.

 Print Your Poster or Submit Your Presentation Materials